Vendor Take-Back Mortgages: An Alternative Home Financing Route

-With mortgage interest rates on the rise and the housing market shifting to a more buyer-friendly version, we may begin to notice a resurgence in vendor take-back (VTB) mortgages.
+With stricter mortgage rules in place and the housing market shifting to a more buyer-friendly version, we may begin to notice a resurgence in vendor take-back (VTB) mortgages.
 Although more commonly used in commercial real estate transactions, a VTB mortgage can used as a creative financing strategy in residential deals as well.
 Prospective purchasers having trouble securing a mortgage with a traditional lender due to their poor credit or inability to make a large enough downpayment are prime candidates for a VTB mortgage.

 With a VTB mortgage, the vendor becomes a mortgage lender for the purchaser/borrower with respect to the purchase of the vendor’s home.
 The vendor lends a certain amount of money to the purchaser – usually an amount to cover a shortfall the purchaser’s bank needs in order satisfy its mortgage lending requirements – and then the purchaser repays the vendor over time with an agreed upon interest rate that is typically higher than a normal mortgage rate, but lower than borrowing from a private lender.